emu-rs/rustual-boy/CONTRIBUTING.md

 **Feature request/issue/bug report management**: This project is so young, not even these details are hammered out yet!
 We'd love to get your input regarding this.

 These are just _some_ areas we thought of off the top of our heads, and there are surely other areas to improve as well!

-## Getting started/getting in touch

-If you're interested in contributing in any way, shape, or form, feel free to [join our discord server](https://discord.gg/65j9YMA), [email @yupferris](mailto:yupferris@gmail.com), [file an issue](https://github.com/emu-rs/rustual-boy/issues) or [make a pull request](https://github.com/emu-rs/rustual-boy/pulls).
-For larger things it's obviously favorable to have a chat about it beforehand; for smaller bugfixes etc feel free to just fork/PR.

 ## Licensing